geethikarao08/prac/README.md

 # prac
-Created to practice git and github.
+Created to practice git and github..